tsmanner/terrasa-private/KanchayOrder.md

 There are several types of K'anchay chapter:

-## Monastaries
+## Locations
 ---

+### Monasteries
+---
-Members at monastaries focus on studying ways to channel and manipulate radiant energy.
+Members at monasteries focus on studying ways to channel and manipulate radiant energy.
 They're typically located in hard to reach areas, like the top of a mountain, or at the end of a long trek through a desert.
-Settlements have cropped up near a few, as the families of people associated with the monastaries have followed them and expanded.
-These settlements are mostly aligned in purpose with the K'anchay Order, supporting the monastary and the cause.
-They are also the source of many of the martial personnel, as the monastary itself is inhabited mostly by Monks and Wizards.
+Settlements have cropped up near a few, as the families of people associated with the monasteries have followed them and expanded.
+These settlements are mostly aligned in purpose with the K'anchay Order, supporting the monastery and the cause.
+They are also the source of many of the martial personnel, as the monastery itself is inhabited mostly by Monks and Wizards.
   - Cleric
     - Forge Domain
   - Fighter